ar-io/ar-io-network-process/README.md

 sudo make install
 ```

-2. Ensure that the `luarocks` binary is in your path by running `echo $PATH`.
-Otherwise, add it to your path and reload your shell:
+2. Ensure that the `luarocks`binary is in your path by running `echo $PATH` Otherwise, add it to your path and reload your shell:

 ```bash
 echo 'export PATH=$HOME/.luarocks/bin:$PATH' >> ~/.zshrc
 ```

-3. Check the installation by running `luarocks --version`.
+3. Check the installation by running `luarocks --version`
 4. Check the LuaRocks configuration by running `luarocks config | grep LUA`

 If you ever need to refresh .luarocks, run the following command: